This Pandemic: The Cure review was mad after the playing the game six times

 - Unlike with the original Pandemic, setup is a breeze with The Cure.
 All you have to do is lay out the discs, get the character and event cards, and pull out some dice.
 While it’s not necessarily a “portable” version of Pandemic, it is a game that you can set up and play in less than 40 minutes.

-- As is the case with all of the Pandemic games, the player aids in The Cure are excellent.
+- As is the case with all of the other Pandemic games, the player aids in The Cure are excellent.
 These cards make it very easy to teach the game to new players and it’s just nice to have a reminder of turn order and actions you can take.

 - Without the board, Pandemic: The Cure doesn’t quite capture the theme like its big brother does.
 In the board game, you actually move to different places around the world, while in this one you are moving from one disc to another.
 The theme is there, but it’s just a bit lighter.

-The original Pandemic is a classic and one of our favorite board games, so it shouldn’t come as too much of a surprise that we, as a group, don’t like Pandemic: The Cure quite as much.
+The original Pandemic is a classic and one of my group’s favorite board games, so it shouldn’t come as too much of a surprise that we, as a group, don’t like Pandemic: The Cure quite as much.
 However, there are a few people who did actually like this one just as much as the original because they love dice rolling and how this really does have a similar feel to the original.

 So, who should get Pandemic: The Cure?
 If you’re a fan of dice rolling games and you want a great intro into this family of games, then The Cure might be perfect for you.
-If you’ve already played the original Pandemic, you’ll want to get this version if you prefer dice rolling and/or you want a shorter version of that game.
+If you’ve already played the original Pandemic, you’ll want to get this version if you prefer dice rolling and/or you want a slightly shorter version of that game.

 If you end up enjoying Pandemic: The Cure, you might want to check out the expansion, Experimental Meds.